MicrosoftDocs/dynamics-365-customer-engagement/ce/omni-channel-engagement-hub/administrator/work-streams-introduction.md

 In Omni-channel, you can create the following types of work streams:

 - Live chat work stream
-- CDS Entity work stream
+- Entity work stream
 - SMS work stream

 > [!NOTE]
 > A work stream can belong to multiple channels of same type, for example multiple chat channels.
 In this case, all the conversations from these channels inherit routing and work distribution settings of the work stream they belong to.

-The routing and work distribution settings defined in a work stream are inherited by their respective channels.
-For example, when you create a work stream for Live chat, you also define settings for work distribution, context variables, and routing rule items.
-Now, when a chat channel is created, and this work stream is allocated to the chat channel, the settings of the work stream apply to the chat channel also.
+The routing and work distribution settings defined in a work stream are applied to their respective channels.
+For example, when you create a work stream for Live chat, you define work distribution settings, context variables, and routing rule items.
+Now, when a chat channel is created, and this work stream is aligned with the chat channel, the settings of the work stream apply to the chat channel also.

-For more information about channels, see Create channels in Omni-channel Engagement Hub.
+For more information about channels, see **link to chat channel topic>**

 ## Create a work stream